New Zealand Diploma in Music (Level 5)

 Be at least 17 years of age

-Music qualification (Level 4) or equivalent; OR NCEA Level 2 with passes in English/Te Reo Māori, or equivalent; and a minimum of 42 credits at Level 3 (including 10 reading and writing credits)
+Music qualification (Level 4) or equivalent OR NCEA Level 2 with passes in English/Te Reo Māori or education achievement at least equivalent to NCEA Level 2 and a minimum of 42 credits at Level 3 (including 10 reading and writing credits), OR evidence of ability to complete the academic requirements

 Industry icon